10 Dividend ETFs to Buy for a Diversified Portfolio

 QDF tracks the performance of the Northern Trust Quality Dividend Index: a group of high-quality, income-oriented U.S. stocks that are selected based on the expected dividend payment combined with fundamental factors such as profitability, management expertise and cash-flow generation.

-The ETF is split between 88% in large caps and the rest in mid-cap stocks.
-There's a decided value bent (60%), with another 32% considered "blended" and just 8% growth.
-Information technology (21%) is the biggest chunk of the fund, followed by 15% each in financials and health care.
-QDF holds more than 130 stocks, but top holdings JPMorgan Chase (JPM), Microsoft (MSFT and Apple (AAPL) alone make up about 13% of the portfolio.
+This dividend ETF invests 92% of assets in large-cap stocks presently, and the remaining 8% in mid-cap stocks.
+There's a decided value bent (60%), with another 29% considered "blended" and just 11% growth.
+Information technology (30%) is the biggest chunk of the fund, followed by 13% in health care and another 11% in financials.
+QDF holds more than 130 stocks, but top holdings Apple (AAPL), Microsoft (MSFT) and Johnson & Johnson (JNJ) alone make up 16% of assets.

-It is a little on the pricier side.
+QDF is a little on the pricier side for a large-cap dividend ETF.
 Part of that is its regular expenses of 0.37% annually.
-Also, the index is reconstituted and rebalanced four times a year, and that leads to a considerable annual turnover rate of 76%, which brings up internal trading costs, too.
+Also, the index is reconstituted and rebalanced four times a year, and that leads to a considerable annual turnover rate of 95%, which brings up internal trading costs, too.

 Invesco FTSE RAFI US 1000 ETF